The First Wonder

 I am sure I had experienced it before.
 I just don’t remember.
 But the wonder moment on this day, I do remember well.
 I was in the second grade.
-We had moved in mid-year from Orlando to the tiny community of Milford, Kansas.
-My father had joined the Army as a Chaplain— and stationed at Fort Riley, Kansas.
+We had moved in mid-year from Orlando to a little community called Milford, Kansas.
+My father had joined the Army as a Chaplin — and stationed at Fort Riley, Kansas.

-During one lunch he came up—and put a stack of nickels, maybe four or five on the table.
+One day Mr. Ron came up and put a stack of nickels, maybe four or five on the table.
 He took a little brass cap — about the size of a plastic water bottle cap — and placed it over the nickels.
-I don’t remember what, if anything he said.
-I do remember; he lifted up the little cap…and the nickels were gone!
+I don’t remember what, if anything, he said.
+But when he lifted up the little lid — and I remember this part like it was yesterday — the nickles were gone!
 And in their place?
-A little stack of dimes.
-Real dimes.
-About four or five.
-That’s the first moment I can remember—being astonished and experiencing the magic of wonder.
+A small stack of dimes.
+Real dimes!
+About four or five, their rough little edges all stacked up together.

 About five years ago I had the opportunity to return to that little school and present my show — in that same cafeteria — to the kids, teachers, and families of Milford Elementary.
-What an honor it was to go back and share Wonder where it first began for me.
+What an honor it was to go back and share wonder where it first began for me.

-“Dear friends, let us love one another, for love comes from God.
+Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 Dear friends, since God so loved us, we also ought to love one another.
-No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.”
-1 John 4:7-12*
+No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.

-Sharing His Wonder
+Sharing His Wonder,

 *New International Version (NIV)